Ashutosh-00/student-academic-performance/README.md

 High-Level: interval includes values from 90-100.

 # Student-Performance by my algorithem:
-Submitting project for machine learning Submitted by Muhammad Asif Nazir.
-My project is to tell about performance of student on the basis of different attributes.
+Submitting project for machine learning Submitted by Ashutosh paikaray,rishi bhatt and druv rawat. our project is to tell about performance of student on the basis of different attributes.
 I have data set containing data of 16000 Students data is taken from kaggle .
-70% data is for training and 30% is for testing Packages.
-I use for this project jupyter , Numpy , Pandas , LabelEncoder.
+70% data is for training and 30% is for testing Packages. we use for this project jupyter , Numpy , Pandas , LabelEncoder.
 Algorithm i used for this is logistic regression Accuracy of my Algorithm is  76.388%